Ferjan Ormeling Jr.

-Ferdinand Jan Ormeling Jr. (Utrecht, 20 November 1942) (mainly known as Ferjan Ormeling) is a Dutch cartographer.
-He is the son of the well known cartographer Ferdinand Jan Ormeling Sr.
+Ferdinand Jan Ormeling Jr. (20 November 1942 – 13 June 2025), mainly known as Ferjan Ormeling, was a Dutch cartographer.
+He was the son of the well-known cartographer and geographer Ferdinand Jan Ormeling Sr.

-Biography
+Life and career

-Ferjan Ormeling lived in The Hague until he was six years old.
+Born in Utrecht, Ferjan Ormeling lived in The Hague until he was six years old.
 His parents Ferdinand Jan Ormeling Sr. and K.J.
 (Ina) ten Hoopen were both geographers.
-In 1948 the family moved to Java, where his father set up the Geographical Institute of Batavia.
-In 1961 Ferjan Jr. went to study geography at the University of Groningen.
+In 1948, the family moved to Java, where his father set up the Geographical Institute of Batavia.
+In 1961, Ferjan Jr. went to study geography at the University of Groningen.
 He attended lectures by Willem Frederik Hermans, among others.
 During his entire study period, Ferjan worked at J.B.
 Wolters at the Bosatlas, of which his father had meanwhile become editor-in-chief.
-In 1968 he married, in 1971 and 1973 a son and a daughter were born.
+In 1968, he married, in 1971 and 1973 a son and a daughter were born.
 After graduating in 1969, he went to work at the Utrecht University under Professor Cornelis Koeman, with whom he had attended secondary courses.
-On June 3, 1983, he received his doctorate with a thesis on the inclusion of geographical names in minority languages on topographical maps.
+On 3 June 1983, he received his doctorate with a thesis on the inclusion of geographical names in minority languages on topographical maps.
 Promoters were Cornelis Koeman and Dick Blok.

-From 1985 to 2009 Prof. Dr. Ormeling was professor of cartography at Utrecht University.
+From 1985 to 2009, Prof. Dr. Ormeling was professor of cartography at Utrecht University.
 He gave lectures on atlas cartography, environmental mapping, cartographic theory, historical cartography, map editing and map production.
-As the motor of one of the few cartography courses in the Netherlands, he was the figurehead of cartography in the Netherlands for more than two decades.
+As the driving force of one of the few cartography courses in the Netherlands, he was the figurehead of cartography in the Netherlands for more than two decades.
 Among other things, he was concerned with the question of how thematic maps should be designed in order to achieve the best possible transfer of information.
 He strongly criticized the maps in government reports (and the frequent lack of maps in them).
 Those bad maps would stand in the way of good decision-making by, for example, the House of Representatives.
 In his inaugural address entitled Beeldvorming (Conceptualization) in April 1986, Ormeling stated: The description of the map material is a lithany, a succession of cartographic errors, misunderstanding and ignorance.
+On 13 June 2025, Ormeling died in Utrecht at the age of 82.